Save 10% off your cart with code SF10

 Mattress companies take care to design customer-friendly policies that provide peace of mind when purchasing a new mattress.

-The vast majority of mattresses that are sold online are shipped for free as a bed-in-a-box.
+The vast majority of beds that are sold online are shipped for free as a mattress-in-a-box.
 This means they are shrink-wrapped, compressed, and shipped to your front door via FedEx or UPS ground shipping.
 Delivery times depend on where the mattress ships from, but are usually in the range of a few business days.

 Once they receive the mattress, customers can “unbox” it by placing it on the bed frame or foundation and removing the box and plastic.
 This process may be easier with two people.
 The mattress springs up almost immediately but may take a few days to regain its full size.